2026-2027 Academic DRAFT Catalog

 Students enrolled in this program will learn to:

-• Students will gain a knowledge of human behavior, including an understanding of thoughts, motivations, and feelings of individuals and groups and knowledge in how to assess human behavior and respond appropriately in work situations.
+• Knowledge of human behavior related to many areas of psychology, including an understanding of thoughts, motivations, and feelings of individuals and groups, as well as how to assess these factors.

-• Students will gain strong ethical principles, including familiarity with ethical principles relating to work practices and to the protection of information, including how to safeguard privacy and confidentiality.
+• Strong ethical principles as they apply to general psychology, including those related to work practices and to the protection of information, including how to safeguard privacy and confidentiality.

-• Students will learn to communicate information effectively both verbally and in written form in a concise and clear way; they will be able to communicate technical including statistical) information clearly to non-specialists and will be able to translate data into easily interpreted graphs and figures.
+• Ability to communicate information effectively both verbally and in written form, in a clear and concise manner.
+Students will be able to communicate technical (including statistical) information clearly to non-specialists and translate data into easily interpreted graphs and figures.

-• Students will learn to work effectively in teams, both as a member and as a leader, and with people from diverse backgrounds; they will gain experience in taking initiative on group projects, in following directions or an established protocol, and will be responsive to positive or negative feedback.
+• Ability to work effectively in teams, both as a member and as a leader, with others from diverse backgrounds.
+They will learn how to follow established protocol and response to both positive or negative feedback.

-• Students will learn strong self-management skills, gain the ability to define and achieve goals in unclear situations, develop and complete projects from idea conception through final presentation of results or work products, as well as manage multiple, simultaneous demands relating to school, work, and family.
+• Strong self-management skills and the ability to define and achieve goals in unclear situations, develop and complete projects from idea conception through final presentation of results or work products, as well as manage multiple, simultaneous demands relating to school, work, and family.

 As a result of their learning experience, graduates of this program can:

-• Graduates display strong ethical principles, including familiarity with ethical principles relating to work practices and to the protection of information, including how to safeguard privacy and confidentiality.
+• Apply strong ethical principles to research in psychology, including those related to work practices and to the protection of information, including how to safeguard privacy and confidentiality.

-• Graduates communicate information effectively both verbally and in written form in a concise and clear way; they will be able to communicate technical including statistical) information clearly to non-specialists and translate data into easily interpreted graphs and figures.
+• Communicate information effectively both verbally and in written form, in a clear and concise manner.
+Students can communicate technical (including statistical) information clearly to non-specialists and translate data into easily interpreted graphs and figures.

-• Graduates work effectively in teams, both as a member and as a leader, and with people from diverse backgrounds; they take initiative on group projects, following directions or an established protocol, and are responsive to positive or negative feedback.
+• Work effectively in teams, both as a member and as a leader, with others from diverse backgrounds.
+They follow established protocol and respond to both positive or negative feedback.

-Students interested in being admitted to the psychology honors program should apply in their junior year.
-After acceptance, students enroll in one departmental honors seminar each academic year.
-Part-time students must complete one honors seminar prior to graduation.
-All students must complete an honors thesis, for which academic credit is granted.
+Students interested in being admitted to the psychology research with distinction certificate program should apply in their junior year.
+After acceptance, students enroll in one Wundt Scholars seminar each academic year.
+Part-time students must complete one seminar prior to graduation.
+All students must complete a thesis or research project, for which academic credit is granted.

 Program Requirements